Tree House Plans

 With some smaller pieces of wood that would serve as steps on the ladder, and we were almost done, at least to our impatient satisfaction.

-We also put together a hatch for the floor opening with a door hinge and an uneven piece of plywood, and we were finished.
+We also put together a hatch for the floor opening with an old door hinge and an uneven piece of plywood, and we were finished.
 The rickety rope ladder that was secured by a railroad spike we hammered into the tree, could be pulled up into the treehouse to keep unwanted guests from joining us from down below.

 It is a wonder that none of us were injured either in the construction, or the enjoying phase as we encountered more than a few mishaps.